theskumar/theskumar.github.com/content/now.md

 # Now

-_updated May 2nd, 2025, from my home in Ghaziabad, India._
+_updated Oct 31st, 2025, from my home in Ghaziabad, India._

 leading team and technologies at [Fueled](https://fueled.com) as Director of Engineering, Web Services.

-i contribute to [Hypha](https://docs.hypha.app) and other open-source projects.

-Fatherhood: I've recently become a father, and enjoying this new chapter of my life!
+Working on projects involving a lot of AI features, on the sides i'm learning data warehousing and lakes.

+Fatherhood: If not working I spent time with Hachi and my 9th old kid, how just learnt to stand and crawl!
+This new phase of life is the best I could have asked for.

 ### // open source